 .223 Remington / 5.56X45 NATO

-Description: A .22-caliber bottleneck-case cartridge derived from the .222 cartridge.
-Currently used as our military’s service round in small arms and some machine guns.
+Description: A .22-caliber bottleneck-case cartridge derived from the .222 cartridge, currently serving as the military’s standard small arms and some machine guns round.

-History: In 1957, a project to create a small caliber high velocity firearm was initiated.
-Eugene Stoner’s scaled-down AR-10 design won the rifle contract while the 5.56X45 (.223) round was selected as the cartridge to be fired in the rifle.
-The commercial .223 had been introduced in 1963, while the 5.56×45 military M193 version was adopted the next year.
+History: In 1957, a project began to develop a small-caliber, high-velocity firearm.
+Eugene Stoner’s scaled-down AR-10 design was chosen for the rifle contract, and the 5.56×45 (.223) round was selected as the cartridge to be used with the rifle.
+The commercial .223 cartridge was introduced in 1963, followed by the adoption of the military M193 version of the 5.56×45 in the subsequent year.

 Applications: Varmint hunting, target, self-defense, military uses